-A What gave me the courage was my trust in the Universe that, no matter what happens, it has got me.
+A What gave me the courage was my trust that, no matter what happens, I’ll figure it out and I’ll be OK.
 It’s a tough concept to get your head around if it’s new to you but, it’s the honest truth.

 I’m a firm believer in asking the question, “What’s the worst that can happen?” because, more often than not, the answer is pretty lame – what, I end up broke and living in a tent?
 I end up jobless and back with my parents?
 It goes wrong and I end up bunking up on a mate’s sofa until I get my act together?
 Could that be ANY WORSE than not giving it a shot?

 I keep my thoughts positive and my intentions good and I look to others for help and guidance when I’m stuck.